VRBarysh/VRBarysh/README.md

 <ins>Keyword stack:</ins> Python, ML, sklearn, LightGBM, Catboost, pandas, numpy

 #### [ML-for-taxi-service-load](https://github.com/VRBarysh/ML-for-taxi-service-load)
 This is one of the training projects at Yandex Practicum.
-Here I use various ML model to decompose and analyse time series to predict future load dynamics for a taxi service.
+Here I use various ML models to decompose and analyse time series to predict future load dynamics for a taxi service.

 <ins>Keyword stack:</ins> Python, ML, time series, sklearn, LightGBM, pandas, numpy